(Correction: Due to reporter error, the first version of this post had incorrect information about SAP’s ratings. That error has been corrected.)

 But Philips has a diverse workforce drawn from global talent.
 And so many companies including Shapeways, ASML and Sapiens have come out of Philips, beginning as internal projects, then getting funded by the parent company.

-Also, the company works both with universities including MIT and Technical University of Eindhoven to accelerate projects and boost the local ecosystems.
+Also, the company works with universities including MIT and Technical University of Eindhoven to accelerate projects and boost the local ecosystems.

 THAT’S cool ….